 LINDA WERTHEIMER, HOST:

-SONARI GLINTON, BYLINE: Building cars is a tough business and you need look no further than the Detroit three who all have more than 100 years of experience doing it.
+SONARI GLINTON, BYLINE: Building cars is a tough business; and you need look no further than the Detroit Three, who have all had more than a hundred years of experience doing it.
 And then there's Tesla, which has only been around for about 10 years.

 GLINTON: That's Karl Brauer.
 He's a senior analyst with Kelley Blue Book.